Afghans have broken 'shackles of slavery': Pak PM Imran Khan | Politics

 - Pakistan

-Pakistan Prime Minister Imran Khan on Monday seemed to endorse the Taliban taking over Kabul by saying that Afghanistan has broken the ''shackles of slavery'' in the neighbouring war-torn country.
+Pakistan Prime Minister Imran Khan on Monday seemed to endorse the heavily armed Taliban taking over Kabul by saying that Afghanistan has broken the ''shackles of slavery'' in the neighbouring war-torn country.

 The longstanding war in Afghanistan reached a watershed moment on Sunday when the Taliban insurgents closed in on Kabul before entering the city and took over the presidential palace, forcing embattled President Ashraf Ghani to join fellow citizens and foreigners to flee the country.